InfraTales/ipv6-migration-dual-stack/docs/troubleshooting.md

 - Prioritize IPv6 migration for those services
 - Consider direct IPv4 connectivity for exceptions

-> For architecture details, see `ARCHITECTURE.md`.
+> For architecture details, see the project README.